 WASHINGTON, June 12, 2014 – H. Robert Horvitz, chairman of the Board of Trustees at Society for Science & the Public, today announced the appointment of veteran nonprofit leader, author, and social entrepreneur Maya Ajmera as president and CEO of Society for Science & the Public and publisher of the Science News family of media properties, effective July 31.

-Ajmera comes to SSP from her most recent roles as the Inaugural Social Entrepreneur in Residence and Visiting Professor of the Practice of Public Policy at the Sanford School of Public Policy at Duke University and as a Visiting Scholar and Professorial Lecturer at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
+Ajmera comes to the Society from her most recent roles as the Inaugural Social Entrepreneur in Residence and Visiting Professor of the Practice of Public Policy at the Sanford School of Public Policy at Duke University and as a Visiting Scholar and Professorial Lecturer at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
 From 1993 to 2011, she founded and led the Global Fund for Children, a nonprofit organization that invests private philanthropic capital to support innovative, community-based organizations working with vulnerable children and youth.
 In that role, Ajmera secured tens of millions of dollars through fund-raising efforts, supporting hundreds of organizations operating in more than 80 countries, and touching the lives of more than eight million children.
 In addition to her significant leadership experience, Ajmera has authored more than 15 award-winning children’s books and founded a children’s book publishing imprint.

-While at the North Carolina School of Science and Mathematics, she was part of the Honors Group of the Westinghouse Science Talent Search, giving her a long-standing personal connection with SSP.
+While at the North Carolina School of Science and Mathematics, she was part of the Honors Group of the Westinghouse Science Talent Search, giving her a long-standing personal connection with the Society.
 Her undergraduate major was biology with a concentration in neuroscience from Bryn Mawr College.
 She is also a graduate of the Sanford School of Public Policy at Duke University with a master’s degree in public policy.

 “Maya has deep experience leading a nonprofit organization,” Horvitz said.
-“In addition, the breadth of her experiences makes her a superb fit to integrate SSP’s two main foci, education competitions and publications, and move us further toward fulfilling our mission of informing, educating, and inspiring the public about science and the vital role that science plays in all of our lives.”
+“In addition, the breadth of her experiences makes her a superb fit to integrate the Society's two main foci, education competitions and publications, and move us further toward fulfilling our mission of informing, educating, and inspiring the public about science and the vital role that science plays in all of our lives.”

-Ajmera will work closely with the SSP Board of Trustees, senior management, staff, partners, members and donors to not only help create the next generation of scientist but also develop and deliver high-quality content in the era of digital media.
+Ajmera will work closely with the Society Board of Trustees, senior management, staff, partners, members and donors to not only help create the next generation of scientist but also develop and deliver high-quality content in the era of digital media.

 About Society for Science & the Public

-1921, SSP is a leading advocate for the understanding and appreciation of science and the vital role it plays in human advancement.
+1921, Society is a leading advocate for the understanding and appreciation of science and the vital role it plays in human advancement.
 Through its acclaimed education competitions, including the Intel Science Talent Search, the Intel International Science and Engineering Fair, and the Broadcom MASTERS, and its award-winning publications, Science News and Science News for Students, Society for Science & the Public is committed to inform, educate, and inspire.